hcl-gae-team/ud859/Lesson_2/000_Hello_Endpoints/README.md

        in the [APIs Console][4] to your client of choice (web, Android, iOS).

-1. Run the application with `mvn appengine:devserver`, and ensure it's running by visiting your local server's api explorer's address (by default [localhost:8080/_ah/api/explorer][5].)
+1. Run the application with `mvn appengine:devserver` or 'mvn appengine:start`, and ensure it's running by visiting your local server's api explorer's address (by default [localhost:8080/_ah/api/explorer][5].)

 1. Get the client library with

-   $ mvnappengine:endpoints_get_client_lib
+   $ mvn appengine:endpoints_get_client_lib

    It will generate a client library jar file under the `target/endpoints-client-libs/<api-name>/target` directory of your